Keller-Michael/markdown_from_table_or_structure/README.md

 ## Notice

 I stumbled across some problems during development involving non-released development objects for SAP BTP, specifically methods of typical classes like CL_ABAP_STRUCTDESCR (really missing GET_DDIC_FIELD_LIST).
 In an on-premises system, some things such as the column headings of the Markdown table could certainly be designed better ([CamelCase](https://en.wikipedia.org/wiki/Camel_case)).

+More important note is that I didn't implement any suitable error handling.
+Maybe someone wants to add that to this project? :wink: